MhmRhm/DotBashHistory/docs/_posts/2024-05-15-eat-git-part-2.md

 # ref: refs/heads/feat
 ```

-The content of the file *.git/HEAD* is *ref: refs/heads/feat*.
-This means that
-you are currently on the last commit of a branch called *feat*.
-If you make any
+This means that you are currently on the last commit of a branch called *feat*.
-changes, stage them, and create a commit, the *parent* of that commit will be
+If you make any changes, stage them, and create a commit, the *parent* of that
-what *refs/heads/feat* points to.
-Let's see where *refs/heads/feat* is pointing
+commit will be what *refs/heads/feat* points to.
+Let's see where
-to:
+*refs/heads/feat* is pointing to:

 ```bash
 cat .git/refs/heads/feat